Licence to Occupy Commercial Premises

 How to put in place a licence to occupy commercial premises

-You can keep putting in place a licence to occupy commercial premises simple with our cost effective template.
+You can keep putting in place a licence to occupy commercial premises simply with our cost-effective template.

-Remember you get in-depth guidance notes that a solicitor has written, to make it extra simple.
+Remember you get in-depth guidance notes that an experienced UK solicitor has written, to make it extra simple.
 If you do find yourself with any questions, then simply call our customer services team.
+They are on hand and always happy to assist you.